 By the end of the pilot programme 80% of participants recorded an improvement in baseline data in resting heart rate and blood pressure, while 60% recorded a reduction in Body Mass Index (BMI) and waist circumference.

-‘Patient Knows Best‘ has been rolled out by psychology colleagues in Oxfordshire and Buckinghamshire since November 2016.
-This pilot will be evaluated at the end of a year-long trial to assess efficacy (reduction in missed appointments, travel time and paper forms etc.).
-Berkshire is developing a pilot using the SilverCloud app and Skype to conduct supervision and, later on, patient consultations.
+‘Patient Knows Best‘ has been rolled out by psychology colleagues in Oxfordshire since November 2016.
+This pilot will shortly be evaluated to assess efficacy (reduction in missed appointments, travel time and paper forms etc.) with a number of case studies being created following the year-long trial.